Reptiles and Amphibians of the Sierra Nevada

 Picture: Sierra Nevada Mountain Kingsnake (Lampropeltis zonata) M. Ishimatsu

-Plan to arrive at the Sierra Nevada Field Campus on Sunday evening by 6 p.m. for dinner.
+Plan to arrive at the Sierra Nevada Field Campus on Monday evening by 5 p.m. for dinner.
 Introductions and orientation will take place that evening at 7:30 p.m.
 The class will begin at 8:30 a.m. on Monday following breakfast.
 Lectures, examination of live/preserved specimens and discussions will take place in the mornings after breakfast followed by daily field trips.
-The class will end at noon on Wednesday.
+The class will end at 1 p.m. on Friday.